 Typography in marketing allows you to tell a story.
 To dictate the emotional connection between your marketing and consumer behaviour.

-In general, look over your various marketing tactics and do an audit.
+In general, review your various marketing tactics and audit them.
 Web fonts don’t typically look great on print media.
-Look at what others in your industry use and consider mixing and blending what already works.
+Look at what others in your industry use and consider combining what already works.

 Smells, Scents, and Fragrances